 It was an expensive lesson to say the least, but one that taught me a lot.
 My mother often repeated the quote “Fool me once, shame on you.
 Fool me twice, shame on me.”
 That truism is particularly pertinent to buying a car.

 Unfortunately, the unsavory dealings I experienced with that first purchase weren’t unique to that particular dealership, nor have things changed much in the past 23 years.
 Since then, I’ve bought a few used cars in the early 2000s, but always consulted people I trusted about the deals and relied on their experience.

 In 2004, we ended up buying two Nissan Sentras.
-First we purchased a used, low mileage ’03 SER, and then later, I bought an ’04 Spec V. Her’s lasted for 12 years, and I’m just selling mine now.
+First we purchased a used, low mileage ’03 SER, and then later, I bought an ’04 Spec V. One lasted for 12 years, and the other seventeen years.

 Throughout those previous car purchases (I can count six), there were always some deceptive sales practices that were implemented again and again by the dealerships we dealt with.
 Rather than talk price, the sales teams discussed monthly payments.
 They would try to hide any and all pertinent numbers like the actual price, trade in value, interest rates, length of payments, and various add-ons.
 No matter which way you looked, they were trying to hide something from you.
 I fully understand the need for them to be profitable, but the way in which they dishonestly treat people is despicable.
 In every single instance, the same lesson was relearned and reinforced – you can’t trust anyone on the sales team when buying a vehicle.